mne-tools/mne-python/doc/source/contributing.rst

     origin     git@github.com:your-user-name/mne-python.git (push)

    Your fork is now set up correctly.

 #.
-Run mne-scripts on the sample dataset

-   Make sure that the `mne-python sample dataset`_ has been downloaded.
-   Download `mne-scripts`_.
-Go to ``bash`` if you are using some other shell.
-   Then, execute all three shell scripts in the ``sample-data`` directory.

-#.
 Ensure unit tests pass and htmls can be compiled